Group Insurance in Canada: How It Works and Why It Matters

 How Many Employees Do You Need for Group Insurance?

 There is no legal minimum number of employees required to set up group coverage.
-Even companies with just one employee can qualify for group plans.
+However, in practice, most insurance plans require a minimum of at least two or three employees.

 That said, fewer than 50 employees is considered a “small group” by insurance carriers.
 Some important notes: